 “I heard the same.
 Well, maybe praying will help.”

-The two men talked for a while, then Johann returned home.
-He opened the front door and saw Stephen at the kitchen table, eating a large meal.
-Stephen looked up, and smiled at his father.
-Johann walked to the backyard, and found the penny he had buried.
-He went back in and gave it to Stephen, and told him, “Now do not squander this penny.
+The two men talked for a while; then Johann returned home.
+He opened the front door and saw Stephen at the kitchen table eating a large meal.
+Stephen looked up and smiled at his father.
+Johann walked to the backyard and found the penny he had buried.
+He went back in and gave it to Stephen and told him, “Now, do not squander this penny.
 I don't have any silver coins left, so we may need that penny one day.
-We shouldn't need it for quite a while though; the king gave me a generous raise in pay.”
-He hugged Stephen, and then went to spend time with his wife.
+We shouldn't need it for quite a while, though.
+The king gave me a generous raise in pay.”
+He hugged Stephen and then went to spend time with his wife.
 He walked in their bedroom and saw her knitting baby clothes.
 “Our youngest is five years old.
 Who are you knitting the baby clothes for, dear?”
 Instead of answering, she set down her knitting accessories and walked over to Johann.
-She looked him in the eyes, and gently placed his hand on her belly.
+She looked him in the eyes and gently placed his hand on her belly.
 They both smiled and then wrapped their arms lovingly around each other.
 They filled two glasses full of water, said a prayer requesting good health and financial stability for their family, and then went to bed.